Widdershin/workspaces/README.md

 Workspaces lets you create temporary folders to work in, that can then be archived or deleted easily.

-Workspaces for Windows with AHK and Batch.
+Workspaces runs on Windows, using AHK and Batch Scripts.

 Usage
 -----